clojens/parse-ez/README.md

 This means that the newline at the end of line would be consumed after reading the last field value and the `sep-by` would be unable to match the end-of-line which is the record-separator in this case.
-So, we will disable the newline trimming functionality using the `no-trim-nl` combinator.
+So, we will disable the newline trimming functionality using the `no-trim` combinator.

 ```clojure
 (defn csv [sep]